First North Western: Depots

 First North Western's diesel fleet was maintained at Newton Heath Depot, and the electric fleet at Longsight Depot.
 The Class 175s were maintained at a purpose built depot in Chester.

 Demise

 In 2000, the Strategic Rail Authority announced that it planned to create a new TransPennine Express franchise transferring First North Western's Barrow-in-Furness and Windermere services, with the North Wales Coast Line services transferred to a new Wales & Borders franchise and the remaining services combined with those of Arriva Trains Northern to form a new Northern Rail franchise.

 On 28 September 2003, the North Wales Coast Line services transferred to Wales & Borders.

 In July 2003, the Strategic Rail Authority awarded the TransPennine franchise to FirstGroup/Keolis with services operated by First North Western transferring to First TransPennine Express on 1 February 2004.

-In July 2004, the Strategic Rail Authority awarded the Northern Rail franchise to Serco-NedRailways with the remaining services operated by First North Western transferring to Northern Rail on 12 December 2004.
+In July 2004, the Strategic Rail Authority awarded the Northern Rail franchise to a 50:50 joint venture between Serco and NedRailways with the remaining services operated by First North Western transferring to Northern Rail on 12 December 2004.